gojek/ziggurat/README.md

 You can pass in multiple modes and it will start accordingly If nothing passed to modes then it will start all the modes.

+## Publishing data to Kafka Topics in Ziggurat
+To enable publishing data to kafka, Ziggurat provides producing support through ziggurat.producer namespace.
+This namespace defines methods for publishing data to Kafka topics.
+The methods defined here are essentially wrapper around variants of `send` methods defined in `org.apache.kafka.clients.producer.KafkaProducer`.

+At the time of initialization, an instance of `org.apache.kafka.clients.producer.KafkaProducer` is constructed using config values provided in `resources/config.edn`.
+A producer can be configured for each of the stream-routes in config.edn.
+Please see the example below.

+At present, only a few configurations are supported for constructing KafkaProducer.
+These have been explained [here](#configuration).
+Please see [Producer configs](http://kafka.apache.org/documentation.html#producerconfigs) for a complete list of all producer configs available in Kafka.

+Ziggurat.producer namespace defines a multi-arity `send` function which is a thin wrapper around [KafkaProducer#send](https://kafka.apache.org/10/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html#send-org.apache.kafka.clients.producer.ProducerRecord-).
+This method publishes data to a Kafka topic through a Kafka producer defined in the stream router configuration.
+See configuration section below.

+E.g.
+For publishing data using a producer which is defined for the stream router config with key `:default`, use send like this:

+`(send :default "test-topic" "key" "value")`

+`(send :default "test-topic" 1 "key" "value")`

 ## Configuration

 All Ziggurat configs should be in your `clonfig` `config.edn` under the `:ziggurat` key.